Parallel-in-Time/qmat/docs/devdoc/testing.md

 $ pip uninstall qmat      # remove the frozen qmat package installed locally
 ```

-> 📣 Remember that the [recommended installation approach for developer](../installation) is to use a simple modification of the `PYTHONPATH`
+> 📣 Remember that the [recommended installation approach for developer](../installation) is to use a simple modification of the `PYTHONPATH` environment variable.

 ## Test local changes